MeRupamGanguly/rupamicinterview/README.md

 # One Stop Solution For Interview Preparation of Golang Developer

 ## Introduce Yourself
-I have a background in BTech IT.
-My first company was Sensibol, where I worked as a Golang Backend Developer.
-My primary role was developing microservices using Golang, AWS, MongoDB, and Redis.
-Currently, I am working at Calsoft for Extreme Networks, focusing on a project related to data center automation.
-In this project,  My primary role is developing microservices with Golang, RabbitMQ, Kubernetes, MySQL, and GoSwitch for managing Multiple Switeches with Software.
+I have a BTech in IT and started my career at Sensibol as a Golang Backend Developer.
+My main responsibilities included developing microservices, writing business logic, and using technologies like Golang, AWS, MongoDB, and Redis.
+Currently, I’m working at Calsoft on a project for Extreme Networks, focused on data center automation.
+In this role, I develop microservices, write business logic, and use tools like Golang, RabbitMQ, Kubernetes, MySQL, and GoSwitch to manage multiple switches with software.

 ## What Projects Have You Worked On?
 - **PDL (Phonographic Digital Limited)**: A music distribution and royalty management platform.
 - **Singshala**: A platform similar to TikTok but with the added feature of analyzing the audio components of videos and providing rankings based on that analysis.
-- **Data Center Automation**: In this project, we create profiles that are essentially configurations applied to switch ports, and bind those configurations to the ports.
+- **Data Center Automation**: In this project, we create profiles, which are configurations applied to switch ports, and then bind those profiles to the ports.

 ## Microservices vs Monolith
 - **Microservices** are better for large projects where scaling and almost zero downtime are required.
 Bug fixing and maintaining the codebase are easier.
 A disadvantage of microservices can be inter-service network calls.